-Managing an Alzheimer's diagnosis, whether it's yours or that of a loved one, can feel incredibly overwhelming, isolating, and just plain difficult.
-These five content creators share their real experiences, tips, and resources with Alzheimer's.
+Managing an IgA nephropathy (IgAN) diagnosis, whether it's yours or that of a loved one, can feel incredibly overwhelming, isolating, and just plain difficult.
+These five content creators living with IgAN are giving hope to the community by sharing their real experiences, tips, and resources to remind you you’re not alone.

 Get community stories, tips, and articles right to your inbox.